kostya2709/New_Roman/README.md

 At first, the whole text is divided into small logically independent parts.
 This process is called **Tokenization** (you can see functions, used at this stage, in the file Tokenization.cpp).

+### Recursive descend
+After tokenization all the tokens are built into a program tree using recursive descend.
+This tree can be visualized using [graphviz](http://www.graphviz.org/).
+Different colours of tokens represent different rolls of the tokens.

 An example of a program tree:

 ![tree1](https://github.com/kostya2709/New_Roman/blob/master/Images/factorial.png)